wp-plugins/nextgen-facebook/readme.txt

 * Added lib/pro/shorten.php which provides the `short()` method and creates the NgfbGoogl and NgfbBitly class objects (Pro version).

 == Upgrade Notice ==

+= 6.16.2dev1 =

+Improved the management of UTF-8 encoded and non-encoded strings internally, improved the detection of 3rd party plugins for conflict and addon support checks.

 = 6.16.1 =